-However, I’ve noticed that the driving public as a whole don’t select the colors of their cars out of safety concerns.
+However, I’ve noticed that the driving public don’t select the colors of their cars out of safety concerns.
 That’s unfortunate because by simply choosing the right color, the average driver would be involved in fewer accidents, make fewer insurance claims, and keep their average car insurance rates low.

 Here’s a safety assessment of five car colors: